 A goiter is an enlarged thyroid gland, which is a butterfly-shaped gland in the front of the neck.
 A goiter often causes a noticeable swelling in the neck.

-A goiter can be caused by a lack of iodine in the diet, a tumor or nodule on the gland, a thyroid disease, or, rarely, cancer.
+A goiter can be caused by a lack of iodine in the diet, a tumor or nodule on the gland, a thyroid disease, or, in rare cases, cancer.
 In many parts of the world, goiters are most common in people who have hypothyroidism, in which the thyroid gland does not produce enough thyroid hormone, related to a low-iodine diet.
 In the United States, most people with goiters have chronic autoimmune thyroiditis (Hashimoto's thyroiditis).

 WebMD Medical Reference from Healthwise